redhat-openshift-ecosystem/opct/docs/dev.md

 ### Command Line Interface

 Sonobuoy provides its own CLI but it has a considerable number of flags and options which can be overwhelming.
-This isn't an issue with Sonobuoy, it's just a symptom of being a very flexible tool.
+This isn't an issue with Sonobuoy, it's just the result of being a very flexible tool.
 However, for simplicity sake, the OpenShift certification tool extends the Sonobuoy CLI with some strong opinions specific to the realm certifying OpenShift on new infrastructure.

 #### Integration with Sonobuoy CLI
-The OpenShift provider certification tool's CLI is written in Golang so that extending Sonobuoy could be done easily.
-Sonobuoy has two specific areas on which we build:
+The OpenShift provider certification tool's CLI is written in Golang so that extending Sonobuoy is easily done.
+Sonobuoy has two specific areas on which we build on:

 - Cobra commands (e.g. [sonobuoy run](https://github.com/vmware-tanzu/sonobuoy/blob/87e26ab7d2113bd32832a7bd70c2553ec31b2c2e/cmd/sonobuoy/app/run.go#L47-L62))
 - Sonobuoy Client ([source code](https://github.com/vmware-tanzu/sonobuoy/blob/87e26ab7d2113bd32832a7bd70c2553ec31b2c2e/pkg/client/interfaces.go#L246-L250))

-Some of this tool's commands will interact with the Sonobuoy Client directly (this is ideal) but in some situations, like with this tools' `run` command, the similar Cobra command in Sonobuoy is used.
-This adds some odd interaction but is necessarily as some complex code is present in Sonobuoy's Run command implementation.
+Ideally, the OpenShift Provider Cert tool's commands will interact with the Sonobuoy Client API.
+There may be some situations where this isn't possible and you will need to call a Sonobuoy's Cobra Command directly.
+Keep in mind, executing a Cobra Command directly adds some odd interaction; this should be avoided since the ability to cleanly \

-This direct usage of Sonobuoy's Cobra commands should be avoided since that creates an odd development experience and the ability to cleanly set Sonobuoy's flags is muddied by code like this:
+set Sonobuoy's flags may be unsafe in code like below.
+The code below won't fail at compile time if there's a change in Sonobuoy and there's also no type checking happening:

 ```golang
 // Not Great